rosielee09/roboapp/README.md

 ## Description

-The Simple Profile Application allows you to filter data based on user names or email
+The Simple Profile Application allows you to filter data based on user names.

 ## Technologies
 - Javascript